The symplectic geometry of closed equilateral random walks in 3-space: The (almost) toric symplectic structure on closed polygons. The (almost) toric symplectic structure on closed polygons

-Following Diao et.\ al.\ \cite{Diao:2011ie}, we say that a polygon $p$ is in rooted spherical confinement of radius $R$ if every vertex of the polygon is contained in a sphere of radius $R$ centered at the first vertex of the polygon.
-As a subspace of the space of closed polygons of fixed edgelengths, the space of confined closed polygons inherits a toric symplectic structure.
-In fact, the moment polytope for this structure is a very simple subpolytope of the fan triangulation polytope:
+Following the terminology of Diao et al. \cite{Diao2011ie}, we say that a polygon $p$ is in rooted spherical confinement of radius $R$ if every vertex of the polygon is contained in a sphere of radius $R$ centered at the first vertex of the polygon.
+As a subspace of the space of closed polygons of fixed edgelengths, the space of confined closed polygons inherits a~toric symplectic structure.
+In fact, the moment polytope for this structure is a very simple subpolytope of the fan triangulation polytope.

-\begin{definition} The \emph{confined fan polytope} $P_{n,R}(\vec{r}) \subset P_n(\vec{r})$ is determined by the fan triangulation inequalities~\eqref{eq:fan polytope} and the additional linear inequalities $d_i \leq R$. \end{definition}
+\begin{definition} The \emph{confined fan polytope} $P_{n,R}(\vec{r}) \subset P_n(\vec {r})$ is determined by the fan triangulation inequalities~(\ref{eqfanpolytope}) and the additional linear inequalities $d_i \leq R$. \end{definition}

-As before, we immediately have action-angle coordinates $P_{n,R}(\vec{r}) \cross T^{n-3}$ on the space of rooted confined polygons.
+As before, we immediately have action-angle coordinates $P_{n,R}(\vec {r}) \times T^{n-3}$ on the space of rooted confined polygons.
 We note that the vertices of the confined fan triangulation polytope corresponding to a space of confined polygons are \emph{not} all fixed points of the torus action since this is not the entire moment polytope; new vertices have been added by imposing the additional linear inequalities.
-As before, we get criteria for sampling confined polygons (directly analogous to Proposition~\ref{prop:polygon sampling} for unconfined polygons): \begin{proposition} A polygon in $\phr$ is sampled according to the standard measure on rooted sphere-confined closed space polygons in a sphere of radius $R$ if and only if its diagonal lengths $d_1 = |v_1 - v_3|$, $d_2 = |v_1 - v_4|$, \dots, $d_{n-3} = |v_1 - v_{n-1}|$ are uniformly sampled from the confined fan polytope $P_{n,R}(\vec{r})$ and its dihedral angles around these diagonals are sampled independently and uniformly in $[0,2\pi)$. \end{proposition}
+As before, we get criteria for sampling confined polygons (directly analogous to Proposition~\ref{proppolygonsampling} for unconfined polygons).